 Stunning golf resorts & hotels

-When it comes to accommodation, golfers are spoilt for choice.
-Golf breaks in Scotland are more than just the stunning golf courses and beautiful views; the variety of luxury resorts like those found at Turnberry, Fairmont, St Andrews and the 2014 Ryder Cup venue Gleneagles, also add to Scotland’s golfing appeal.
+When it comes to stay & play golf packages, golfers are truly spoilt for choice with a range of first-class resorts and hotels.
+Golf breaks in Scotland are more than just stunning golf courses and beautiful views.
+The variety of luxury golf resorts like those found at Fairmont St Andrews and the 2014 Ryder Cup venue Gleneagles add to Scotland’s golfing appeal.

 Golf travel tips for Scotland

 Best months for value: